How does financing a car work?

 Leasing a car generally offers lower monthly payments, depending on how much cash you have for your down payment.
 However, leasing also includes some restrictions which could incur penalties or additional costs, especially if you want to end your lease before the full term.
-Consider the differences between leasing and financing a car and take this quiz to know which option may be best for you.
+Carefully consider the differences between leasing and financing a car before deciding which is better for you.

 Refinancing a car